 - Put lid on container and marinate mozzarella at room temperature for 30-60 minutes, turning container over a few times so the mozzarella stays covered with the olive oil-herb mixture.

 - Serve at room temperature.

+Nutritional information is for four servings, when this is served as a side-dish salad.
 This would make about 8 servings if serving as an appetizer.

 I used fresh mozzarella pearls for this recipe, but you can cup up mozzarella into small cubes if you don't find the pearls.
 Measure the 1/2 cup herbs after chopping; I used mostly basil with just a few tablespoons of chopped oregano but use any herbs you have on hand.

 Recipe adapted from an idea in How to Cook Everything (affiliate link).